Students who are selected to participate in the program must:

 - Have a need for academic assistance.

-In addition, students must meet one or more of the primary eligibility criteria of:
+In addition, students must meet one or more of the following primary eligibility criteria:

-- Being first generation college student (neither mother nor father have a college degree).
+- Be a first-generation college student (neither mother nor father have a college degree).

-- You are low-income as defined by the federal government.
+- Verified as a low-income student as defined by the federal government.

-- You have a documented physical disability or learning disability.
+- Have a documented physical disability or learning disability.